r3fang/SnapATAC/README.md

 Single Nuclesus Analysis Package for ATAC-seq.

 ## Introduction
 SnapATAC is fast, accurate and unbiased method for analyzing single cell ATAC-seq datasets.
-Compared to previous methods, SnapATAC 1) overcomes the bias introduced by reliance on accessibility peaks defined by aggragte/bulk signal; 2) as a result, reveals novel cis-elements only acitive in rare populations; 3) adjusts for differing sequencing depth between cells; 4) scales up to millions of cells.
+Compared to previous methods, SnapATAC 1) overcomes limitation of reliance on open chromatin peaks defined by aggregate/bulk signal; 2) reveals novel cis-elements active in rare populations; 3) adjusts for differing sequencing depth between cells; 4) scales up to millions of cells.

 SnapATAC has two components: [Snaptools](https://github.com/r3fang/SnapTools) and [SnapATAC](https://github.com/r3fang/SnapATAC).

 * Snaptools is a module for working with [snap](https://github.com/r3fang/SnapATAC/wiki/What-is-a-snap-file%3F) file in Python.
 * SnapATAC is a R package for the downstream analysis.

-Together, SnapATAC represents an end-to-end solution of single cell ATAC-seq analysis.

 ## Requirements
 * Python (2.7)